 - a.
 It is the student's responsibility to follow standard precautions to prevent exposure to communicable diseases. - b.
 Any break in the integrity of the skin should be covered while in the clinical area and reported to the instructor. - 2.
-Observation and Field Trips.
-Attendance is mandatory for all observations and field trips.
-Students assume the responsibility for transportation on all observation experience field trips which are planned to enrich their learning experience. - 3.
+Observation.
+Attendance is mandatory for all observations.
+Students assume the responsibility for transportation on all observation experience which are planned to enrich their learning experience. - 3.
 Malpractice Insurance.
 Students are required to carry and show proof of medical malpractice insurance prior to clinical.
 (Bridge students only)